4 Agrumes - Four Citrus

 La Parisienne, during winter, likes to snuggle up to a hot lover under an eiderdown while her husband has gone to the Jardin du Luxembourg to cut wood.
 She also likes to draw its vitamine C from the Four Citrus Fruits Parisienne jam.
 Four?
-Yes, four, no less: the orange to stay classic, the grape-fruit to explode the bitterness, the clementine to correct the grape-fruit with a little sweetness and the kumquat to run all of them wild.
+Yes, four, no less: the orange to stay classic, the grapefruit to explode the bitterness, the clementine to correct the grapefruit with a little sweetness and the kumquat to run all of them wild.
 Lets add a little cinnamon, vanilla, aniseed and we are off to taste a totally revolutionary citrus fruit jam while respecting the art of jam making.

-SWEET: On toast, pancake, cake, or cottage cheese.
+Sweet: On toast, pancake, cake, or cottage cheese.

-SAVOURY: With foie gras, and long matured cheese (like old comté cheese).
+Savory: With foie gras, and long matured cheese (like old comté cheese).

 Ingredients + Benefits

 Orange, grapefruit, clementine, kumquat, apple, cane sugar, lemon, star anise, vanilla, cinnamon, citrus pectin.

 Total sugar content 57%.
 Prepared with 60 g of fruit for 40 g of unrefined cane sugar.

 May contain traces of egg, nuts, gluten, sesame and milk.

 Ingredients may be subject to change.
 The most accurate and up to date product ingredient list can also found on the product packaging.

 Since ancient times, foodies have developed various recipes for preserving fruits by cooking them with wine or honey.